rsalaslewin/repre-soc-mov/README.md

 # "Social movements and representation: The impact of 2019 Chilean protests on turnout and political realignment".

-# Authors: Rocío Salas Lewin.
+# Author: Rocío Salas Lewin.